| INTERVIEWS Shing02 DJ D-Styles Style Wars:Tony Silver

 I was in juvenile hall for gang-related offenses.
 Homicide spoke

+of my world.
+He touched me.
 I remember a Sac-Town group named the Phonkee Socialistics

 who signed a deal with Priority Records, back in 1991.
 They were